 Step 2: Submit the same online with the requested documents.
 Documentation plays an essential role while enrolling for a policy.
 Here’s a list of the required documents:

 Certificate of registration from the Factories Act and Establishment Act.

 Registration certificate for a partnership entity

-Employee list of an organization
+Employee list of an organisation

 Annual Income details

-Canceled bank leaf
+Cancelled bank leaf

 Names of the company directors